 Research

 One function of the DCSWCD is to focus or coordinate technical and educational resources to benefit local land users.
 Although DCSWCD is not a research organization, from time to time opportunities arise to develop and assemble local information that is not available elsewhere.
-Such efforts are designed to support the objectives of Delaware County’s Action Plan for watershed management (DCAP), and all major SWCD research projects have relied on available state or federal grants for funding.
+Such efforts are designed to support the objectives of Delaware County’s Action Plan for watershed management (DCAP).

 Published studies: